 Gulf Air has taken the game to another level by providing an onboard nanny through its Sky Nanny program.
 The nanny is available to assist mothers flying with their kids with things such as setting up a bassinet and playing games with the children.

 They can even watch over your kids as you catch your favourite movie or enjoy your meal.
 In case you forgot something for the baby, they will provide complimentary diapers, colouring books, baby food and whatever you may need on board.
-How is that for children-friendly?
+How is that for a children-friendly airline?

 We hope all you mums out there will have fun with the babies with these flying tips.
 By the way, did you know you can now book your flights directly through us?
 Follow this link and let us know how your trip with the kids went and if you have some more flying tips, do share!